All the resources you need to comply with the new EU Data Protection Regulation

 If you can demonstrate that you’re adequately protecting user data, then you’ll have nothing to worry about when the EU GDPR comes into full effect in May 2018.

 To diminish the risks of a cyber attack, a good solution would be to implement and use a proactive cyber security software.
 It will help you get accurate data about your security risks at any moment, and mitigate them to prevent security breaches.
+However, do discuss with your security vendor what happens with telemetry, as that information collected by antivirus software can leave you open to fines.
+We expanded more on this topic here.

 Starting to train employees in matters of cyber security can prove to be one of the best investments for a company.
 And there are many free educational resources to use such as the Cyber Security for Beginners course, The Daily Security Tip or even the Heimdal Security blog, which provide useful information to help them better understand the security landscape.